nrubin29/Core/README.md

-RPG-Engine
+RPG-Core
 ==========

-RPG-Engine is an engine for creating games in Java.
+RPG-Core is an engine for creating games in Java.
 It utilizes Swing for displaying graphics.

 <h3>Features</h3>
 * Audio Player (for background music and sound effects).